DATA-606-SPRING-2022/TEAM_C_data606/README.md

 10. Tensor Flow.

-__Evaluation metrics to be used__: we are planning to evaluate the metrics such as recall, accuracy, precision, f-1 score, confusion matrix, ROC-AUC scores.
+> Evaluation metrics to be used:

+We are planning to evaluate the metrics such as recall, accuracy, precision, f-1 score, confusion matrix, ROC-AUC scores.
 After determining the metric to evaluate the model with the help of the business understanding of the domain of the data, we'll figure out the ways to improve the performance of the model.

-__Expected Outcomes__:
-1) Importance of business domain understanding in choosing and evaluating the model.

-2) To apply various machine learning models to classify the outcome.

-3) Usage of Various evaluating metrics to determine the performance of the model.

-4) Importance of Various Statistical Analysis Understanding the Dimensionality Reduction.

-5) Understanding the Bias-Variance trade-off.

-6) Application of Principal component analysis.

-7) Usage of Grid search Validations.

-8) Understanding of Various activation functions.

-9) Effectively handling the outliers.

-10) Usage of various hyperparameters.

-11) Analyzing & Visualizing the data.

-12) Building a dashboard which helps banking stakeholders to access the status of creditworthiness.

-__Roles & Responsibilities__

-__Narendra Thuma__:

-* Implementing various classification algorithms like Logistic Classification
-* Naive Bayes
-* SVM
-* Decision Trees
-* KNN & ensembling modelling
-* Developing an algorithm to access the credit risk in lending
-* Dashboard development

-__Vaishnavi Vejella__:

-* Data gathering
-* Data Cleaning
-* Data Visualization
-* Finding business value in developing the model.
-* Dashboard development

-__Rakesh Reddy__:

-* Choosing the right evaluation metric to gauge the performance of the developed model
-* Performing various statistical analysis on the data
-* Interpretation of the results of statistical analysis
-* Dashboard development
+> Expected Outcomes:

+1. Importance of business domain understanding in choosing and evaluating the model.

+2. To apply various machine learning models to classify the outcome.

+3. Usage of Various evaluating metrics to determine the performance of the model.

+4. Importance of Various Statistical Analysis Understanding the Dimensionality Reduction.

+5. Understanding the Bias-Variance trade-off.

+6. Application of Principal component analysis.

+7. Usage of Grid search Validations.

+8. Understanding of Various activation functions.

+9. Effectively handling the outliers.

+10. Usage of various hyperparameters.

+11. Analyzing & Visualizing the data.

+12. Building a dashboard which helps banking stakeholders to access the status of creditworthiness.

+### Roles & Responsibilities

+Narendra Thuma:

+- Implementing various classification algorithms like Logistic Classification
+- Naive Bayes
+- SVM
+- Decision Trees
+- KNN & ensembling modelling
+- Developing an algorithm to access the credit risk in lending
+- Dashboard development

+Vaishnavi Vejella:

+- Data gathering
+- Data Cleaning
+- Data Visualization
+- Finding business value in developing the model.
+- Dashboard development

+Rakesh Reddy:

+- Choosing the right evaluation metric to gauge the performance of the developed model
+- Performing various statistical analysis on the data
+- Interpretation of the results of statistical analysis
+- Dashboard development